 Test procedure 1D covers testing of individual packaged products weighing more than 150 lb (68 kg) when prepared for shipment.
 Like in the other procedures, ISTA 1D includes a shock test to be performed with other tests.

 - Rotational Edge Drop: 8 in (200 mm)

-Both tests could be performed with a Free fall drop tester following the sequence determined by ISTA regarding the orientation (face) and the specific face of the package-product that should be tested.
+Both tests could be performed with a Free fall drop tester following the sequence determined by ISTA regarding the orientation (face) and the specific face of the packaged product that should be tested.

-Procedure 1G covers testing of individual packaged-products weighing 150 lb (68 kg) or less prepared for shipment, like procedure 1A.
-The difference between both procedures reside in vibration test type, but all the sequence and the test are the same, including ISTA 1G drop test.
+Procedure 1G covers testing of individual packaged products weighing 150 lb (68 kg) or less prepared for shipment, like procedure 1A.
+The difference between both procedures resides in the vibration test type, but all the sequence and the test are the same, including ISTA 1G drop test.

-This test procedures cover testing of individual packaged-products according to their weight:
+These test procedures cover testing of individually packaged products according to their weight:

-- Procedure ISTA 2A covers testing individual packaged-products weighing 150 lb (68 kg) or less when prepared for shipment.
+- Procedure ISTA 2A covers testing individually packaged products weighing 150 lb (68 kg) or less when prepared for shipment.

-- Procedure ISTA 2B is designed for testing individual packaged-products weighing 150 lb (68 kg).
+- Procedure ISTA 2B is designed for testing individually packaged products weighing 150 lb (68 kg).

-All these procedures requires an atmospheric preconditioning to perform the several tests includes in each sequence.
-These sequences includes a compression test, a vibration test, a shock test that could be a drop test, and other vibration test.
+All these procedures require atmospheric preconditioning to perform the several tests includes in each sequence.
+These sequences include a compression test, a vibration test, a shock test that could be a drop test, and other vibration tests.